 Secondary sources are a great place to start for getting background a legal topic.

 For each legal topic you will find there will be a large number of textbooks available.
 It is likely if you are studying that you will work from a reading list and there will be textbooks recommended for you on there.
 However there are a number of practitioner's textbooks for the major legal topics which are seen as an authority on a subject.
 It is always worth consulting one of these if you need an authoritative secondary source.
-To search for textbooks in Oxford you can use SOLO or see the UK LibGuide or the tab on ebooks for more information.
+To search for textbooks in Oxford you can use SOLO or see the Books page in our UK law online guide for more information.

 There are many encyclopedias within the law.
 These looks to sort the law into organised topics and to provide a thorough explanation with links through to other sources.
 The main one for England and Wales is called Halsbury's Laws of England and this is a large multi- volume work which is arranged by broad subject.
 It is available online to holders of an Oxford SSO via LexisLibrary's Commentary section.
 The structure of it is very good in building an understanding of the law, all topics start out with an introduction and then the first subsection is the law 'in general' before moving on to more specific areas.
 There is a basic definition the law with links through to cases and legislation.
 For Scotland there is the Stair's Memorial Encyclopaedia which is also available online to holders of an Oxford SSO via LexisLibrary's Commentary section.

 These are summaries of cases. legislation and commentary arranged either by topic or by date/topic.
 These can be useful if you wish to get an overview of legal material for a specific subject.
 See the UK Libguide for more information.

 You are likely to have to read a number of articles if you are researching the law.
 These have the benefit of being able to focus on more specific topics of law, being able to be published more quickly that books in the event of an important piece of legislation being passed or a case being decided.
-See the citation tab on how to cite these or the UK Libguide tab on journals for how to track articles down or the main journals libguide for sources.
+See the citation tab on how to cite these or the UK Libguide tab on journals.

-Theses/DissertationsThese are published as a record of research work done before and can be very useful.
-See the page at http://www.bodleian.ox.ac.uk/law/e-resources/workingpapers to see sources for finding Theses/Dissertations or the Libguide.
+Theses/DissertationsThese are a record of research work done before and can be very useful.
+See the page on the Bodleian's official website to see sources for finding Theses/Dissertations.